HumanSignal/label-studio/docs/source/guide/hotkeys.md

 * **Show hotkeys on labels**--If hotkeys for labels and choices are enabled, this will display the hotkey value next to the option.

 For example, in the screenshot below, both settings are enabled.
-Pressing `4` would select the "Opossum" label.
+Pressing `1` would select the "Cat" choice and pressing `4` would select the "Opossum" label.

 ![Screenshot of hotkeys next to labels](/images/label/hotkey_labels.png)